google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/async-functions.md

 until the promise settles.
 If the promise fulfills, you get the value back.
 If the promise rejects, the rejected value is thrown.

-Note: If you're unfamiliar with promises & promise terminology, check out [our promises guide](/web/fundamentals/getting-started/primers/promises).
+Note: If you're unfamiliar with promises, check out [our promises guide](/web/fundamentals/getting-started/primers/promises).

 ## Example: Logging a fetch